anuhya901-cell/cesppl-internship/Learning_Log.md

 I also experienced several environment issues involving TensorFlow, TensorFlow Datasets, and package version conflicts.
 Troubleshooting these problems helped me understand how machine learning environments and dependencies affect reproducibility.

+### Week 5 Learning Log

+Today I worked with the Flowers dataset and applied Andrej Karpathy's overfit-one-batch sanity check.
+I trained an EfficientNetB0 transfer learning model on two images and successfully reduced the loss from 1.3561 to 0.0035 while achieving 100% accuracy.
+This verified that the training pipeline was functioning correctly.

+After the sanity check passed, I trained the model on the full Flowers dataset and achieved 100% validation accuracy after two epochs.
+This exercise helped me understand how to debug machine learning pipelines before running full-scale training experiments.